 There’s no need to rebrand, repackage or redesign.

-You can experiment with shape using what you have, combined with a clever eye for styling.
+You can experiment with shape using what you have, combining it with a clever eye for styling.

 Here’s why you should choose curves over corners

-Whichever one you favour stylewise, your choice has an impact on your viewers.
+Whichever one you favour stylewise, your choice has an impact on the people who view your content.

 I want to show you a quick technique that can help you connect with your audience more reliably.

-The neuromarketing takeaway here is that curves make people tick more than lines, angles and sharp points.
+The takeaway here is that curves make people tick more than lines, angles and sharp points.